Whispering Smith Hits London: Cast

+Production

+The screenplay was by John Gilling and Steve Fisher, based on a story by Frank H. Spearman.
+Gilling said in interviewsc that he had to sue to get his writer's credit on the film, which infuriated James Carreras who was planning to credit only Spearman.
+It was made at Bray Studios with some location shooting in London.
+Production ran from 14 May 1951 to 21 June 1951.

+Release

+It was trade shown on 17 January 1952 at the Rialto, then released on 3 February.
+The film was distributed in the US in March 1952 by RKO, in a slightly edited version retitled Whispering Smith vs. Scotland Yard.

 Reception

 The Monthly Film Bulletin wrote: "A fast-moving and quite exciting thriller, well acted by Richard Carlson, and made with modest competence."

 Kine Weekly wrote: "The picture, staged in and around one of England's ancestral mansions, does not take the shortest cut to its happy and exciting ending, but, although some of the digressions add to its footage without strengthening its entertainment content, its principal players make the most of the red herrings.
 Richard Carlson, as Smith; is both shrewd and affable, and the well-known British co-stars and supporting artists cooperate effectively.
 The photography, like the settings, is impeccable."

 Variety wrote: "A hole or two develops in the script, but overall it proves to be acceptable whodunit framing.
 Carlson does a likeable job of the private eye, and script finds time to permit him some amatory didoes which are customary to private sleuthing.
 Miss Gynt as the femme menace, and Miss Anderson as the gal who winds up with Carlson, are okay.
 Lou and Wheatley do well by their dirty work, and others are capable."

 Picturegoer wrote: "Provided you don't expect too much, you'll find it both agreeable and exciting."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Exciting enough crime drama for those who can keep track of the plot."

 Leslie Halliwell said: "Tolerable programmer of its time: competence without inspiration."